This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Here are the answers to some of the most frequently asked questions about homemade cinnamon rolls:

-Proofing dough in the fridge is known as “retarding” this style of proofing helps improve the final results of your bread, rolls, or buns.
-Retarding the dough slows down the rise (yeast activity) and gives the bread more flavor, a better crust, and crumbs to your final product.
+Proofing dough in the fridge is known as “retarding”.
+This proofing style helps improve the final results of your bread, rolls, or buns.
+Retarding the dough slows the rise (yeast activity) and gives the bread more flavor, a better crust, and crumbs to your final product.
+It’s best to use your dough 24 hours after refrigeration.

-Bread flour about 11%-13% protein, while regular all-purpose flour has about 9%-11% protein.
+Bread flour has about 11%-13% protein, while regular all-purpose flour has about 9%-11% protein.
 The higher amount of protein in bread flour creates much gluten.
 The higher amount of gluten makes a chewier finished product.
-Kneading dough forms gluten that produces the characteristic of bread.
-You can use all-purpose flour as a substitute for bread flour and still get a great finished product.

 Breakfast Ideas: